Every Fitness Training Program Needs To Include These 3 Things

 - You Need to Increase Your Muscle Mass

-- Everyone loves to quote "muscle weighs more than fat," but who cares?
+- Everyone loves to quote "muscle is more dense than fat," but who cares?
 The better quote is "muscle is more expensive than fat."
-Your body has to use up A LOT of energy to maintain its muscle mass.
+Your body has to use up more energy to maintain its muscle mass.
 Muscle is your body's secret weapon to burning fat.

-Using the principles laid out in this post, you can design a workout plan to help you increase your muscle mass and speed up your metabolism.
+Using the principles laid out in this post, you can design a training program to help you increase your muscle mass and speed up your metabolism.
 We have written in more detail about exercise for weight loss at The 3 Best Exercises To Lose Weight Fast [And Build Muscle Too].

 2. You Need to Supplement Your Workout Plan With The Right Kind of Cardio

-- We have written an entire post on this topic at A Superior Form Of Cardio For Weight Loss [The 15 Minute Workout].
+- Steady state cardio is a horrible way to lose weight.
+You will never be able to outrun your diet.
+Instead, you should focus on increasing your muscle mass and performing High Intensity Interval Training 1-2x per week.
+We have written an entire post on this topic at A Superior Form Of Cardio For Weight Loss [The 15 Minute Workout].

 We covered a lot in this post.
 You are now armed with best practices for creating a workout plan to meet your goals.
 These strategies could be used by beginners or intermediate athletes alike.